nickyiliwang0000/h/react-and-firebase/using-firebase-with-react.md

 }
 ```

-Now, instead of pushing a string, we're pushing in an object with two properties:
+Log the two values we get inside the loop.
+What are they?

-1. a key, which refers to the unique id of the book inside the Firebase database
+1. `key` refers to the unique ID of the book stored in the Firebase database.
-and
-2. the actual book title
+2. `data[key]` refers to the associated book title stored in Firebase.

-This means that we're going to store an array of object, rather than an array of strings, inside of `this.state.books`, so we'll need to modify our `render` method to reflect this:
+This means that we're going to store an array of objects, rather than an array of strings, inside of `this.state.books`, so we'll need to modify our `render` method to reflect this:

 ```javascript
 //App.js